falstro/rest.bash/README.md

 * ~/.rest.bashrc.d/
     The directory containing personal custom scripts.
 All files (except .*) in this directory will be sourced on launch.
 See the cookbook directory in the source tree for examples.
+Use the reload-cookbook command to reload these.
+Useful if you're editing as you go.

 BUGS
 ====